GauravPoudel/Hangman/README.md

 We'll soon also add a file which will work for windows even without SDL.

-Any ideas and improvementwill be greatly admired
+Any ideas and improvements will be greatly admired